npgsql/npgsql/doc/performance.md

 ## Prepared Statements

-One of the most important (and easiest) way to improve your application's performance is to prepare your commands.
-Even if you're not coding against ADO.NET directly, Npgsql has an automatic preparation feature which allows you to benefit from the performance gains associated with prepared statements.
+One of the most important (and easy) ways to improve your application's performance is to prepare your commands.
+Even if you're not coding against ADO.NET directly (e.g. using Dapper or an O/RM), Npgsql has an automatic preparation feature which allows you to benefit from the performance gains associated with prepared statements.
 [See the documentation for more details](prepare.md).

 ## Reading Large Values